andrewkeller/ak-git-tools/Readme.md

 * `git repocache-path`: Retrieves the path to the repocache from Git and prints it to stdout.

-* `git repocache-set`: Sets the path to the repocache in Git in the `--global` domain.
-You are not required to use the global domain - the configuration key is `repocache.path`, and you may put it wherever Git will find it.

 * `git repocache-submodule`: Invokes the given `git-submodule(1)` command in the current working directory.
 Example:

         git repocache-submodule update --init --recursive

-* `git repocache-unset`: Commands Git to remove the `repocache.path` configuration.

 * `git repocache-update`: Performs a fetch in the repocache.